Splash! Vedete la Apă

 Splash!
-Vedete la Apă is a Romanian reality television show that teaches celebrities the art of diving.
+Vedete la Apă was a Romanian reality television show that teaches celebrities the art of diving.
 The first series was premiered on 7 July 2013, and was broadcast by Antena 1.
-Pepe will be hosting the show, with Roxana Ionescu and Roxana Vancea.
+Pepe was hosting the show, with Roxana Ionescu and Roxana Vancea.
 The judges were Anda Adam, Daniel Buzdugan, and Cătălin Preda.
-It is hosted by Pepe with Diana Munteanu and Alina Pușcaș.
-The judges are Ozana Barabancea, Cosmin Seleşi and Cătălin Preda.
+It was hosted by Pepe with Diana Munteanu and Alina Pușcaș.
+The judges were Ozana Barabancea, Cosmin Seleşi and Cătălin Preda.

 Format

-The show is broadcast live on Antena 1 on Sunday evenings, and is presented by Pepe with Roxana Ionescu and Roxana Vancea.
-The celebrities perform seven weeks in front of a panel of judges and a live audience in an Olympic-size diving pool with the result each week partly determined by public vote.
+The show was broadcast live on Antena 1 on Sunday evenings, and was presented by Pepe with Roxana Ionescu and Roxana Vancea.
+The celebrities was performing seven weeks in front of a panel of judges and a live audience in an Olympic-size diving pool with the result each week partly determined by public vote.

 Production history

 The series was first mentioned in May 2013, when it was announced that Antena 1 ordered what was called Celebrity Splash straight to series.
 Based on the Dutch series of the same name, it has celebrities perform dives from extreme heights and each week the challenges increase in difficulty.